martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 Application Layer Protocol Negotiation (ALPN) [RFC7301] will be used to negotiate the version of QUIC that is used.
 This is a more verbose mechanism than the scheme used in QUIC, but it is also more capable.
+For example, specific QUIC versions could be separately identified: "quic-draft-01", "quic-draft-02", and "quic-underdamped-cc".

 ## Connection ID

+The connection identifier serves to identify a connection and to allow a server to resume an existing connection from a new client address in case of mobility events.

-The connection identifier serves to.
-TLS 1.3 offers connection resumption using pre-shared keys, which might offer a 0-RTT option (open issue).
-This mode is preferred in this case; failing that, a complete 0-RTT handshake could be used.
+TLS 1.3 offers connection resumption using pre-shared keys, which might permit a client to send 0-RTT application data (Note: this is an open issue in TLS).
+This mode could be used to continue a connection rather than rely on a publicly visible correlator.

+Alternatively, clients could use a new 0-RTT handshake to continue existing connections.

 ## Entropy Bit